rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/24-aws-architecting-cosystem/index.md

 - Prepare for security events - run incident response simulations and use tools with automation to increase your speed of detection, investigation and recovery
 ### 3. Reliability

-##### **Reliability** is an ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand and mitigate disruptions such as misconfigurations or transient network issues.
+##### **Reliability** is an ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand and mitigate disruptions such as misconfigurations or transient network issues.<br /><br />

 ##### <font color=#f1ef63>Design Principles:</font>